renaissance-publishing/renaissance/content/chapters/37-quick-reference.md

 - You can never have more than 70 ranks in a skill.
 - You can never have an aptitude higher than 40 (any excess is wasted).
 - You can never have more than 10 Luck.
-- You can never have mroe than 50 DUR or STR.
+- You can never have more than 50 DUR or STR.